peterk/image-mining/README.rst

 Experimental image mining using OpenCV
 ======================================

-Attempting to build tools to mine interesting data from large collections of scanned images
+Attempting to build tools to mine interesting data from large collections of scanned images.

 Current
 -------